nronzel/realescrape-go/README.md

 in Go using the [Colly](https://github.com/gocolly/colly) web scraping framework.

 > NOTE This is for educational purposes only, and serves as a way to learn scraping
-> and create my own API to get the data on a local front end.
+> and practice creating an API that can be consumed by a front end.

 I don't intend on building a package to distribute as the nature of a web scraper is to break, and it will likely need to be updated constantly.